 We all can make mistakes when we’re starting our business.
 But, honestly, how can we blame ourselves?
 It is almost a given.
 Everybody needs to make mistakes to learn and grow for themselves.
 I am not saying that you can’t take advice from others before you begin.
 Inevitably you will make mistakes, but you may as well hit the ground running.

-Whether you are launching your freelancer business or just want to freelance as a side hustle, it is important to avoid some of the most common mistakes.
+An online freelancer business is a type of online business where you can provide services to businesses and individuals.
+This includes things like content creation, social media management, virtual assisting, and other jobs that can be done remotely.
+Whether you are launching your online freelancer business or just want to freelance as a side hustle, it is important to avoid some of the most common mistakes.

 Here are some common mistakes that freelancers make.

-If you have just started a freelance business and have not created a blog or website for yourself, you are potentially missing hundreds of opportunities.
+If you have just started an online freelance business and have not created a blog or website for yourself, you are potentially missing hundreds of opportunities.
 A blog is where you can showcase your work and show your expertise.
-It makes it easy for your client to make a quick judgment of your work and assess whether you are the right fit for what they desire.
-64% of freelancers have found work online.
-So this is a crucial step to create a successful and smooth-sailing beginning to your freelancing career.
+It makes it easy for your client to make a quick judgment of you and assess whether you are the right fit for what they desire.

 Referrals and testimonials are what drive your business forward.
 It is great to network with other freelancers and highlight that you are looking for work so they can refer you to potential clients.
 However, make sure that you are true to your word and take the referral seriously – otherwise, the word might get out that you are incompetent.